Friday, 31 January 2025

 Repent, believe, follow me: we will need to hear these commands again and again, for our grip on them is poor, and the road goes on longer than our human enthusiasms can ever possibly drive us.
 Only grace will bring us there, as we leave behind our worse selves, greet the beauty of His plans for us, and answer His “yes” to us, echoing the “yes” of His Blessed Mother” with a constant, grace-given “yes” of our own.

-A recording of today's gospel and blog can be accessed here . **** Today’s gospel (Mark 2:1-12) sees Jesus perform one of His iconic ...
+A recording of today's gospel and blog can be accessed here . *** Today’s gospel (Mark 8: 23 – 9:1) contains some of Jesus’ most sever...